Zuehlke/machines-code-people/articles/dd-you-did-what.md

 Other powerful tools are informal distributed sessions such as distributed coffee breaks.
 Yes, it's as simple as that: grab a coffee or your beverage of choice, join the group meeting, turn on the camera and have fun - talk with your team members about anything you want :)

 ### 5. What can you distribute?
 Almost any role that doesn't require close proximity to the customer can be distributed.
-We have experience of distributing roles such as PO, scrum master, meeting facilitator, software engineer, QA, SD, UX, DevOps, PM, Agile coaches and many more.
+We have experience of distributing roles such as PO, Scrum master, meeting facilitator, software engineer, QA, SD, UX, DevOps, PM, Agile coaches and many more.

 ### 6. What setup do you need for it?
 Internet of course, and people :)